hashi-strawb/terraform_vault_gitlab_auth/README.md

 # terraform_vault_gitlab_auth
-quick terraform job to configure Gitlab JWT Auth
+Quick terraform job to configure Gitlab JWT Auth

 GitHub version of this repo: https://github.com/hashi-strawb/terraform_vault_gitlab_auth

+(I use GitHub as a source-of-truth for my repos, for consistency)

 GitLab version of this repo: https://gitlab.com/hashi-strawb/gitlab_vault_jwt_auth

 ## Pre requirements
-to use this terraform code you will need access  to gitlab(the free,gtilab.com version is fine) and Vault (the OSS version is fine but I used HCP Vault).
+to use this terraform code you will need access to GitLab (the free SaaS GitLab.com version is fine) and Vault (the OSS version is fine but I used HCP Vault).

 ### terraform provider